GBKS/opendesign.guide/content/2-the-designers-role.md

 **Accessibility Design** is an increasingly important field.
 Your role here would be to ensure that the software is usable by people with various abilities, making technology more inclusive for everyone.

-Even if you prefer working with words over visuals, there's a place for you in open source design.
-Documentation Design involves improving the presentation and usability of project documentation, helping users and new contributors understand and use the software more effectively.
+Even if you prefer working with words over visuals, there's a place for you in open source design. **Documentation Design** involves improving the presentation and usability of project documentation, helping users and new contributors understand and use the software more effectively.

-## Importance of Design in Open Source Projects
+## The Importance of Design

 The impact of good design on open source projects cannot be overstated.
 Well-designed software is more likely to be adopted and used regularly.
 When users find software intuitive and enjoyable to use, they're more likely to stick with it and recommend it to others.
 This increased adoption can lead to a snowball effect, attracting more users and potentially more contributors to the project.